CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Software/cc1_additional_tools.md

 This software generates car noise, using the car speed as input.
 This is provided so that entrants can generate the car noise for the evaluation stage.
 You are allow to generate different noises to learn the spectrum characteristics of the noises given the speed.
-However, entrants cannot use the car noise signal itself to perform noise cancellation, only the metadata on car speed.
+However, entrants cannot use the car noise signal itself to perform noise cancellation, only the metadata (e.g. car speed).

 The model is split into two parts.